 The fish fauna in the FBIH is relatively well researched.
 Many species of fish from the families Salmonidae, Ciprinidae, Perciedae, Thymallidae, Cottidae and Centrarchidae live in the rivers of FBiH.
 The Neretva River and its tributaries are known for endemic and indigenous species, including trout (Salmo marmoratus), soft-mouthed trout (Salmothymus obtusirostris oxyrhychnus), Neretvan nase (Chondrostoma knerii) and scraper trout (Squalius svalizze).
 The brown trout (Aulopyge huegelii), which according to the International Union for Conservation of Nature (IUCN) classification is classified as endangered, can be found in karst streams and lakes in southwestern FBiH.
 According to the FBiH Red List of Fauna, seven fish species are considered critically endangered: Acipenser sturio, Salmo marmoratus, S. obtusirostris, Telestes methohiensis, T. turskyi, Squalius microlepis and Chrondrostoma phoxinu.

-Marine biology is a relatively new research area developed in the FBiH.
-However, numerous individual studies have been done so far.
-According to available data, the average depth of the sea in BiH is 22 meters, while the maximum recorded depth is 31 meters.

-The fauna of marine benthic invertebrates is being studied gradually, but to date a total of 30 species from five groups have been discovered, two of which are in Annex II of the SPA/BD Protocol.

-According to some authors, of the 12 confirmed species of cartilaginous fish in the Neum Bay, three species can be considered critically endangered and three endangered.

 Furthermore, vertebrate fauna (without analysis of ichthyofauna of commercial importance) in the BiH sea is represented by 28 confirmed species, and several unconfirmed (potential) species.
 Of the confirmed species, six are listed in Annex II of the SPA/BD Protocol.

 The problem of anthropogenic pressure is common in many ecosystems in the FBiH, which, among other things, caused the extinction of the Conger conger in the Lištica River (Široki Brijeg).